-6.0 ASSET MANAGEMENT
+10.0 ASSET MANAGEMENT

-- 6.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 6.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+- 10.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 10.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
 This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.

-7.0 ENVIRONMENTAL
+11.0 ENVIRONMENTAL

-7.1 An Erosion Control and Stormwater Control Management Plan prepared in accordance with the Capricorn Municipal Design Guidelines, must be implemented, monitored and maintained for the duration of the development works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped).
+11.1 An Erosion Control and Stormwater Control Management Plan prompt prepared by a Registered Professional Engineer of Queensland in accordance with the Capricorn Municipal Design Guidelines, must be implemented, monitored and maintained for the duration of the development works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped).
 The plan must be available on-site for inspection by Council Officers whilst all works are being carried out.

-8.0 OPERATING PROCEDURES
+12.0 OPERATING PROCEDURES

-- 8.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Port Curtis Road or Mackay Street. - 8.2 A Contingency Plan must be prepared and implemented for the site.
-The plan must demonstrate that the subject development will not increase the flood debris loading of flood waters nor result in environmental harm.
-The Plan must also include details of how the owner of the land will collect possessions, clear the site and vacate the property in a flood event.
-The principles of the Contingency Plan will be entered against Lot 5 SP238735 as a property note.
+- 12.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within any public road. - 12.2 A Contingency Plan / Emergency Management Plan must be prepared by the owner / operator prior to commencement of the use (specifically prior to commission and operation of the new treatment plant infrastructure).
+The plan must demonstrate that the subject development will not increase debris loading of flood waters nor result in environmental harm.
+The Plan must also include details of how the operator will manage the site in case of a flood event including, but not be limited to, how the site will be cleared and vacated in a flood event.
+The principles of the Contingency Plan will be entered against Lot 279 on SP329763 as a property note.

-Note: Council is not required to approve Contingency Plans.
+NOTE: Council is not required to approve Contingency Plans.
 Council does not accept any liability for loss of or damage to property, or injury, or loss of life as a result of any person using or relying on the Contingency Plan or failing to use the Contingency Plan during a flood event.
-It is the responsibility of the owner or occupier of the land from time to time to implement the Flood Management Plan during a flood event or if there is a risk of flooding near the land.

-- 8.3 It is the responsibility of the owner or occupier of the land from time to time to implement the Contingency Plan during a flood event or if there is a risk of flooding near the land. - 8.4 A review and amendment of the Contingency Plan must be undertaken with any change in the owner or occupier of the land to demonstrate appropriate evacuation routes and preparation procedures during a flood event or if there is a risk of flooding near the land. - 8.5 The doors of the shed must be kept open completely during flooding to allow flood waters to evenly disperse.
-Storage should be limited to items that have a low damage potential or can be easily removed in times of flood.
+- 12.3 It is the responsibility of the owner or occupier of the land from time to time to implement the Contingency Plan / Emergency Management Plan during a flood event or if there is a risk of flooding near the land. - 12.4 A review and amendment of the Contingency Plan / Emergency Management Plan must be undertaken with any change in the owner or occupier of the land to demonstrate appropriate evacuation routes and preparation procedures during a flood event or if there is a risk of flooding near the land.